 Identify what type of communication each stakeholder quadrant needs.
 Communication isn't one-size-fits-all.
 Figure out how you'll communicate and educate stakeholders during the project lifecycle.

-For example, stakeholders who have a lot of interest and influence in the project may want weekly communication.
-You can provide this by sharing out your project status updates through your work management tool.
+For example, stakeholders with a strong interest and influence in the project may want weekly communication.
+You can provide this by sharing your project status updates through your work management tool.

 Once you create your communication plan, share it with your project team.
 If you change your communication plan, make sure you update it and communicate those changes.
 That way, team members always have access to the most up-to-date information.